-''' public class Employee implements Serializable { private static final long serialVersionUID = 1L; '''

 '''

+public class Employee implements Serializable {

+private static final long serialVersionUID = 1L;

 private String surname;

+'''

+'''

 public Employee( String surname ) {

 this.surname = surname;

 }

-}

 '''

 Here, the fields that are non-static and non-transient are automatically serialized.
 To eliminate class compatibility issues, it is recommended that you add a serialVersionUID, as shown above.
-Also, when you are using methods that perform byte-content comparisons (e.g. IMap.replace()) and if byte-content of equal objects is different, you may face unexpected behaviors.
+Also, when you are using methods that perform byte-content comparisons, such as IMap.replace(), and if byte-content of equal objects is different, you may face unexpected behaviors.
 For example, if the class relies on a hash map, the replace method may fail.
 The reason for this is the hash map is a serialized data structure with unreliable byte-content.

-17.3.1 Implementing Java Externalizable
+18.3.1 Implementing Java Externalizable